 *Stockpile with Intent

 Stockpiling is tricky.
 That was one of the things I was doing wrong.
 ONLY stockpile if you know you will need and use them soon because of the aforementioned: eating a narrower scope of cuisine makes things cost-effective overall.
 I bought coconut milk by the 10 pack thinking I would use them in Thai & Indian curry but I never got around to making any curry.
-There’s still 7 cans sitting in the pantry after 11 months and mainland Chinese people don’t mess with coconut milk.
+There are still 7 cans sitting in the pantry after 11 months and mainland Chinese people don’t mess with coconut milk.

 *Limit Number of Stores

-Some grocery guides tell you to shop around and, that to me, is bad advice.
+Some grocery guides tell you to shop around and, that to me is bad advice.

 First of all, you’re wasting time, energy and gas.